hornofj/xprinter-driver/README.md

 xprinter
 =====

-CUPS filter for thermal printer Xprinter
+CUPS driver for thermal printer Xprinter

 Tested with model XP-C260H, should work with most others as well.